algolia/actions/README.md

 - `git commit --allow-empty --message "Empty commit"` to add a commit, even if no file changed
 - Add `[skip ci]` to the commit message to skip workflow execution

+## Gotchas

-- Workflows do not run on PR if the PR can't be merged
+- Workflows do not run on PRs if the PR can't be merged
+- PRs always use the workflow that was defined when they were opened.
+Updating workflows won't update the checks run on the PRs.
+You need to close those PRs and open new ones, or rebase the PRs and force push.

 ## Triggers